Fundamental Limits of Infinite Constellations in MIMO Fading Channels: Discussion

-In this subsection we give a geometrical interpretation to the optimal DMT, based on allocation of lattice dimensions.
+In this subsection we give a geometrical interpretation of the optimal DMT, based on allocation of lattice dimensions.
 This is a qualitative discussion and the exact results appear in sections \ref{sec:LowerBoundErrorProb}, \ref{sec:LowerBoundDiversityOrder}.

 First from our results we can see that for a sequence of lattices with certain number of dimensions per channel use the DMT is a straight line as a function of the multiplexing gain (see Corollary \ref{Cor:SequenceICAttainsTheEntireLine}).
 It results from the fact that for lattices changing the multiplexing gain is equivalent to scaling each dimension by $\rho^{-\frac{r}{2K}}$.
 Assume that the sequence of lattices attains for multiplexing gain $r=0$ diversity order $d$, i.e. the error probability decays as $\rho^{-d}$.
 In this case scaling each dimension by $\rho^{-\frac{r}{2K}}$ leads to error probability that decays as $\rho^{-d \lf(1-\frac{r}{K}\ri)}$.
-This behavior results from the fact that the lattice decoder takes into account all the lattice points.
+This behavior results from the fact that the lattice decoder takes into consideration all the lattice points.
 Hence, the scaling merely replaces $\rho$ with $\rho^{1-\frac{r}{K}}$ in the error probability expression.
 The optimal DMT is a piecewise linear function.
 We get that each line corresponds to a sequence of lattices with certain number of dimensions per channel use.